michd/mmpd/README.md

-# MIDI Macro Pad
+# mmpd

-MIDI Macro Pad turns the MIDI Keyboard or controller you have hooked up to your computer into a versatile Macro pad.
-The aim is to assign behavior to keys and controls, differentiating based on the application that is currently focused.
+mmpd turns a MIDI keyboard or controller hooked up to your computer into a versatile macro pad.
+The aim is to assign behavior to keys and controllers, while differentiating based on the application that is currently focused.

+Essentially, think of it as an additional keyboard that does custom things based on what application you're working with.

+You can of course also set up actions that work regardless of the application.

-Initially written for use on Linux distributions using the X windowing system, it is structured with the intent to allow implementing it for other platforms.
+Initially written for use on Linux distributions using the X windowing system, it is structured with the intent to allow implementing it for other platforms, though this has not been done yet.

 ## Current status: tentatively ready for some use